 We have added an A1/A2 Jersey milk cow to the herd.
-She is milked daily to produce milk for the farm and has been bred to an A/2A/2 Miniature Jersey bull.
+She is milked daily to produce milk for the farm and is being bred to an A/2A/2 Miniature Jersey bull.
 Hopefully, this will produce a mid-size A/2/A/2 Jersey calf.
 The A2/A2 genetic link is very interesting.
 Google it to see the details.
 I believe that it will increase the value of the calves.
 Martha Jersey (I didn't name her.
-She was already named when I bought her.) is being bred to a different miniature bull this year.
+She was already named when I bought her.) is being bred to a 39" miniature bull this year.
 Martha Jersey produced a gorgeous bull calf on 3 November.
 The 2014 calf proved not to be a miniature, so he was banded and will be sold for meat.
 She has a huge udder, so she has also taken a little Belted Galloway bull calf who needed some extra milk and care.
 In 24 hours, she decided to take on the second calf.
-When the two calves are old enough, they will be penned over night and we will milk her once a day milking schedule.
+The two claves have been weaned and Martha Jersey is producing two gallons of milk, with once a day milking schedule.
 She is currently dry but should freshen by mid-summer.

 Introducing our farm hands: